joshuascan/eth-todolist-frontend/README.md

 # Ethereum Todolist App

-To-do list app built on the Ethereum network using Next.js, ethers, and Tailwind CSS.
+To-do list app built on the Rinkeby test network using Next.js, ethers, and Tailwind CSS.

 Use "npm run dev" to run locally.